snatesh/DPStokes/README.md

 ### CPU Python interface

 See the `source/cpu/README.md` for details.
 Note, the build instructions contained therein are for using cmake3 as the build system.
 The section can be ignored, or followed analogously through the provided top level Makefile.
 The file `python_interface/dpstokesCPU.py` contains an example.
-One can specify particles with differing radii in the CPU Python interface, though we only expose single radius setting in the joint interface.

-OpenMP is used for parallelization and users should control the number of threads and thread pinning via the bash script `python_interface/cpuconfig.sh`.
-Importantly, efficient plans for FFTs are precomputed for a given grid size the first time that size is encountered.
-They are saved to a folder in the working directory `./fftw_wisdom`.
-These plans, once precomputed, dramatically improve the initialization and execution time, though users should  select the appropriate thread settings in `cpuconfig.sh` prior to plan creation.
-See the `FFTW Settings` section in `source/cpu/README.md` for more details.